Faculty Honors and Awards

 The Academy selected 231 “highly distinguished nurse leaders as its 2019 class fellows.”

 Dr. Susan Bakewell-Sachs, Dean and vice president of nursing affairs says of the honor, “I am very proud that Dr. Taha’s accomplishments are being recognized with induction as a Fellow in the American Academy of Nursing.
-The invitation to fellowship is a high honor of which Dr. Taha deserves and will offer her additional opportunities to lead in improving health care.”
+The invitation to fellowship is a high honor of Dr. Taha deserves and will offer her additional opportunities to lead in improving health care.”
 The American Academy of Nursing serves the public and the nursing profession by advancing health policy and practice through the generation, synthesis, and dissemination of nursing knowledge.
 The Academy's more than 2,600 fellows are nursing's most accomplished leaders in education, management, practice, and research.
 They have been recognized for their extraordinary contributions to nursing and health care.

 National League for Nursing welcomes its 2019 fellows